rs-r2d2/designpatterns-ts/src/SOLID/dip/README.md

 ### Dependency Inversion Principle
-* Higher level module should not depend on lower level module. instead, they should use abstraction.
+* Higher level module should not depend on lower level module instead, they should use abstraction.
 * Abstraction should not depend upon on details.
 Details should depend on abstraction.

-In our example
+In example,
 > Research is a higher level modules, since
 > it works on lower level module Relationship.
 > oldResearch method violates